Community Standards & Student Conduct

 Academic dishonesty is unethical behavior, which in any way violates the standards of scholarly conduct.
 It includes such behaviors as cheating on assignments or examinations, plagiarizing, submitting the same or essentially the same papers for more than one course without the consent of all instructors concerned, misappropriating library materials, or the destroying of or tampering with computer files.
 Also included in academic dishonesty is knowingly or intentionally helping another to violate any part of this policy.

-Plagiarism is defined as presenting someone else’s work/ideas as one’s own such as submitting a paper written by someone else, failing to give credit to sources (books, articles, websites, and interview sources) in research papers, verbatim use of quoted (must have quotation marks or indentation), paraphrased, or summarized material without appropriate source citation and bibliographic attribution.
+Plagiarism is defined as presenting someone else’s work/ideas as one’s own.
+It includes submitting a paper written by someone else, failing to give credit to sources (for example, books, articles, websites, and interview sources) in research papers, verbatim use of phrasing without proper indication of quotation, use of paraphrased or summarized material without appropriate source citation and bibliographic attribution, and use of text generated through Artificial Intelligence.
 It is the policy of this academic community to invoke sanctions against students who violate these standards of academic honesty or who engage in academically dishonest behavior.

 Faculty members who suspect a student of academic dishonesty may resolve the problem directly with the student.
 In cases where culpability is substantiated or admitted, the sanction may include failure of the course as well as other sanctions up to and including suspension or expulsion from the University.
 When a student is sanctioned, the faculty member must report the incident in writing to that faculty members’ Department Chairperson.
 A copy of the report will be sent to the Dean of the College and the Provost.
 A student who has been sanctioned for more than one incident of academic dishonesty may receive additional sanctions as deemed appropriate by the Provost, including, but not limited to, suspension or dismissal from Lourdes University.